North Carolina Mountain Activities

 HART (Haywood Arts Regional Theater) provides Main Stage Community Theater from April through November in a stunning facility constructed in the style of the traditional Summer Stock playhouses of the 1920’s, and offers smaller productions in its Feichter Studio from January through April.

-Come to Waynesville to hear sixteen World-renowned Musicians perform beautiful Chamber Music during the Swannanoa Chamber Music Festival, or when visiting us May through November, enjoy Waynesville's FREE Sunday Concert Series every 3rd Sunday of the month at the Waynesville Public Library.
+Come to Waynesville to hear sixteen World-renowned Musicians perform beautiful Chamber Music during the Swannanoa Chamber Music Festival in July, or when visiting us May through November, check out Waynesville's FREE Concert Series held at the Waynesville Public Library.

 Watch Asheville's Civic Center's schedule for concerts by comedians like Ralphie May, or favorites like Merle Haggard and Kris Kristofferson and Bonnie Raitt, or find performers like k.d.
 Lang, Sheryl Crow, and Foreigner at Harrah's Cherokee Casino.
 With Asheville just 30 minutes away from us, and Cherokee at the most 45 minutes away, you can have the relaxed atmosphere of a small town like Waynesville for unwinding and some R&R, but still find the entertainment you would find in a big city nearby!

 Numerous antique and collectibles shops invite you to search for that rare treasure to add to your collection.
 We won't list them all here, but we made up a list for you with their locations to make your treasure hunting easy when you get here!
-Whether it's Persnickety's in Waynesville, the Balsam Antique Mall by our area's entrance to the Blue Ridge Parkway, or the granddaddy of them all - the Tobacco Barn in Asheville
+Whether it's the Balsam Antique Mall by our area's entrance to the Blue Ridge Parkway, or the granddaddy of them all - the Tobacco Barn in Asheville, you'll be sure to find a treasure!

 If you’re feeling lucky or in the mood for some great entertainment, Harrah’s Cherokee Casino is 45 minutes away.
 With some great restaurants, you can stop by here on the way back from hiking to try your luck and get some dinner!